cloud-elements/devportal/docs/guides/formulasC2/build-template.md

 ## Create Variables

-You can create two types of variables: Element Instance variables that will be replaced by element instances and Value variables that will be replaced by values entered at the formula instance.
+You can create two types of variables: **Element Instance** variables &mdash; replaced by element instances in the formula instance &mdash; and **Value** variables &mdash; replaced by values entered in the formula instance.
 When you create a variable, note the Formula Step Variable Name which is how you refer to the variable in the formula context.
 See [Formula Variables](reference.html/#formula-variables) for more about variables in the formula context.

 To create a formula variable: